terrazzoapp/terrazzo/docs/integrations/json.md

 Usage will vary depending on the platform and language, but here are a few examples:

-- [Simplifying iOS Apps Design with Design Tokens](https://blogs.halodoc.io/simplifying-ios-app-design-with-design-tokens/) (this blog post uses Style Dictonary JSON, but the same ideas apply to DTFM JSON)
+- [Simplifying iOS Apps Design with Design Tokens](https://blogs.halodoc.io/simplifying-ios-app-design-with-design-tokens/) (this blog post uses Style Dictonary JSON, but the same ideas apply to DTCG JSON)

 ## Config